- What goes where?

 After your planroom has been established by your local reprographer, your drawings are scanned from hardcopy or converted from electronic files to unalterable image files.
 These image files are stored on the reprographer’s server.
 A small “thumbnail” image of the drawing is simultaneously created for viewing over the Web and is sent to the Web servers at the Data Center.
 As the drawing is scanned, a record is entered into the database for each drawing, and the scan or conversion is checked for its print quality, rotation, proper size, naming convention and proper placement in the directory.
 At this point – usually no more than a few hours after submitting your plans and specs – your planroom is up and available for use on the Web.

 Using the planroom.

-Users enter the planroom by coming directly to the site on the Web, from a link on the reprographer's site, or through a link from an email.
+Users enter the planroom by coming directly to the site on the Web, from a link on the reprographer’s site.
 Once there, users can call up the drawings they need, review them with the plan viewer, apply the e-commerce features to order the drawings, and the local reprographer prints and delivers the order.
-The order information is immediately entered into the database and is accessible through Enterprise's administrative features.

 Maintaining the planroom

 As new drawings are issued or existing drawings are changed, your reprographer posts the prints or files to the site in their appropriate directories – the moment they are posted, they are available for viewing and ordering over the Web.
 Files are never overwritten without the content provider’s explicit instructions.
 As changes are made, you can set up a notification window to tell users about important project changes, job information or additions to the planroom when they log into the planroom.
 Using your address book, you can even broadcast email team members to make communication even faster and more direct.
 At any time, content providers can check the planholders list to find out who has received which documents and when.
 Reports on the documents themselves can also be generated to determine when documents were posted and if the document collection is complete.